Salesforce Real Time Sync

 How it works

-MX-RTS is purely Salesforce Apex based and consists of minimal Apex code to ensure that there is negligible contribution your Salesforce Apex code limit.
-The lion’s share of the package is Apex triggers with a smattering of a few Apex classes which receive the data from the triggers to send to Mixmax.
+MX-RTS is purely Salesforce Apex-based and consists of minimal Apex code to ensure a negligible contribution to your Salesforce Apex code limit.
+The lion’s share of the package is Apex triggers, with a few Apex classes that receive the data from the triggers to send to Mixmax.

 Apex triggers on updates